 Until recently, there was a Catch 22 when it came to getting care in the community.
 If you are 65 years of age or older, the Connecticut Home Care Program for Elders is available.
 But for younger people with complex care needs, the options in Connecticut have been limited.

-The PCA (Personal Care Assistance) Medicaid Waiver is available, for example, but primarily serves individuals with limited needs and certain conditions.
-Additionally, the program has a cap on the number of slots available, and a long waiting list.
-Other waiver programs are also limited.
+The PCA (Personal Care Assistance) Medicaid Waiver is available, for example, but primarily serves individuals with limited needs and certain conditions, and the program has a cap on the number of slots available.
+Furthermore, other waiver programs are also limited.

 The result is that many people needing care have a difficult time receiving community based services and they have no choice but to enter a skilled nursing facility.